About Digital Assets and Their Regulatory Framework

 Taxation of Personal Income Obtained Through Digital Assets Mining

 The Law on Personal Income Tax recognizes mining as one of how digital assets that can be acquired.
-In this case, the question arises whether natural persons must pay taxes for mining.
+In this case, the question arises whether natural persons must pay taxes on profit earned by mining.

 In the case of acquisitions of crypto assets through mining, the purchase price of digital property is most often considered to be equal to the expenses incurred by the miner in connection with the mining which can be documented.
 Therefore, the tax is paid at the rate of 15% on the profit, meaning the difference between the selling and purchase price.